mikedld/bt-migrate/README.md

 Building
 ========

-You will need [boost](http://www.boost.org/) libraries installed.
-[JsonCpp](http://jsoncpp.sourceforge.net/) library is also used, but it's included as a submodule.
+You will need [boost](http://www.boost.org/) and [JsonCpp](http://jsoncpp.sourceforge.net/) libraries installed.

-Clone and init submodules:
+Clone, generate environment for your favorite build system (we use CMake as abstraction layer), then compile.
+For example,

     % git clone https://github.com/mikedld/bt-migrate.git
     % cd bt-migrate
-    % git submodule init
-    % git submodule update

-Generate environment for your favorite build system (we use CMake as abstraction layer), then compile.
-For example,

     % cmake -G 'Unix Makefiles'
     % make